schmittjoh/php-option/README.md

 Performance Considerations
 ==========================
-Of course, performance is important, and that is why I have attached a performance benchmark which you can reproduce on a machine of your choosing.
+Of course, performance is important.
+Attached is a performance benchmark which you can run on a machine of your choosing.

-Since we use a new object to wrap the return value, the overhead that is introduced, by using the Option type equals the creation of that object.
-In addition, we also add an additional method call, to retrieve the actual value from the wrapper object which adds one more method call.
+The overhead incurred by the Option type comes down to the time that it takes to create one object, our wrapper.
+Also, we need to perform one additional method call to retrieve the value from the wrapper.

 * Overhead: Creation of 1 Object, and 1 Method Call
-* Overhead per invocation (some case/value returned): 0.000000761s (that is 761 nano seconds)
+* Average Overhead per Invocation (some case/value returned): 0.000000761s (that is 761 nano seconds)
-* Overhead per invocation (none case/null returned): 0.000000368s (that is 368 nano seconds)
+* Average Overhead per Invocation (none case/null returned): 0.000000368s (that is 368 nano seconds)

-When I first saw these results, I could not really believe that the overhead is that low, but after checking the benchmark again, everything looks accurate.
-I have run these tests under Ubuntu precise, PHP 5.4.6.
+The benchmark was run under Ubuntu precise with PHP 5.4.6.
+As you can see the overhead is suprisingly low, almost negligble.

 So in conclusion, unless you plan to call a method thousands of times during a request, there is no reason to stick to the ``object|null`` return value; better give